iVibhuti/Msc-CA-CM2/Abhishek_Dhankar_20030142002/Assignment_2/README.md

 	* math
 * this may not work for matrices of all dimensions
 * matrices with complex eigen values create problem with this program
+* You can change the input matrix using *input.txt* file